cachapa/ExpandableLayout/README.md

 </net.cachapa.expandablelayout.ExpandableLayout>
 ```
-Also supported are `el_duration` and `el_expanded` tags, for specifying the duration of the animation and whether the layout should start expanded, respectively.
-The `el_translate_children` flag determines if the child view should be translated during expansion.
+Also supported are `el_duration` and `el_expanded` tags, for specifying the duration of the animation and whether the layout should start expanded, respectively. `el_parallax` can be set to a value between 0 and 1 to control how the child view is translated during the expansion.

 To trigger the animation, simply grab a reference to the ExpandableLayout from your Java code and and call either of `expand()`, `collapse()` or `toggle()`.